Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Weak Instruments in the Linear-in-Means Model

-To illustrate the previous discussions, in Figures~\ref{fig:upper_non-norm} and \ref{fig:upper_norm}, we report simulated upper bounds for the unscaled and scaled adjacency matrices described in Proposition~\ref{prop:cov_bound}.
-For each $n\in\{200,400,800,1200,1600\}$ we generate $500$ Monte Carlo draws under several Erd\H{o}s--R\'enyi regimes.
+To illustrate the previous discussions, in Appendix \ref{SA3_figures}, we report simulated upper bounds for the two specifications: baseline unscaled and the scaled model from Propositions~\ref{prop:cov_bound_unscl} and ~\ref{prop:cov_bound_scaled}.
+For each $n\in\{200,400,800,1600\}$ we generate $500$ Monte Carlo draws under several Erd\H{o}s--R\'enyi regimes.

-From Figure \ref{fig:upper_non-norm}, we observe that in the unscaled model, the bound is approximately flat as n increases in the constant-degree and $\log\log n$ regimes.
-By contrast, in the extremely sparse regime ($d_n=o(1)$), the bound increases sharply as $n$ grows.
-This behavior is consistent with the analytical discussion above about the instability of the population first-stage estimand.
-In the dense regime where $d_n\to\infty$, the bound decreases toward zero, consistent with the fact that $\mathbf G_n^{(2)}$ becomes nearly collinear with $\mathbf G_n$, so the instrument adds little independent variation.

-In the scaled specification, where $\mathbf G_n=\mathbf A_n/w_n$ and shown in Figure \ref{fig:upper_norm}, the simulated bound does not exhibit the explosive behavior seen in the extremely sparse regime.
-Rather, the average upper bound remains well behaved across all the regimes: it does not diverge, and it does not fall quickly.
-This is consistent with the role of scaling in Proposition~\ref{prop:cov_bound}.
-Consequently, in the scaled model, weak identification is governed by the information index $k(n)$ in Definition~\ref{def:weak_network}.

-To connect these theoretical results to the linear-in-means model, we use the same four Erd\H{o}s--R\'enyi cases considered in the previous figures, but incorporate these networks within the linear-in-means model studied above.
-Following the set-up in \cite{bramoulle2009identification}, we fix the network structure for each $n$ and, conditional on the graph, draw the error term $\varepsilon$ and uni-variate $\mathbf{X}$ independently across Monte Carlo repetitions.
-For each $n\in\{200,400,800,1200,1600\}$ we use $500$ Monte Carlo draws and compute the average first-stage $F$-statistic, the sample covariance between the endogenous regressor $\mathbf G\mathbf Y$ and the instrument $\mathbf G^{(2)}\mathbf X$, and the variance of the instrument.
-These are reported in Figures~\ref{fig:Fstat}, \ref{fig:Cov}, and \ref{fig:Var}.

-As we can see in Figure \ref{fig:Fstat}, for the unscaled adjacency matrix, the first-stage $F$-statistic remains flat and close to zero across all regimes except the extremely sparse case.
-In the extremely sparse regime, the $F$-statistic increases with sample size, reflecting the instability of the first-stage ratio.
-This is because the instrument variance goes to 0, rather than genuine accumulation of identifying information.
-In contrast, for the scaled adjacency matrix, the first-stage $F$-statistic increases monotonically with $n$ across regimes, suggesting a strong and stable first stage.

-Figures~\ref{fig:Cov} and \ref{fig:Var} further support this analysis.
-In the unscaled case, the covariance between the endogenous regressor and the instrument remains close to zero in most regimes, while the variance of the instrument is large except in the extremely sparse regime, where it collapses as higher-order neighborhoods vanish.
-By contrast, in the scaled specification, both the covariance and the variance of the instrument remain stable across sample sizes once the extremely sparse regime is excluded.
-Although normalization reduces the magnitude of these quantities in levels, it aligns their rates so that the variance--normalized covariance stabilizes as $n$ grows.
-This behavior is consistent with the theoretical upper bounds reported in Figure~\ref{fig:upper-bounds} and illustrates how scaling by $w_n$ mitigates spurious first-stage behavior driven by sparsity or degree heterogeneity.